 - Income projections for the next 3-5 years

 Since you are dealing with real estate, you will need to pay for things like having the property surveyed and appraised.
-You may also need to have an environmental study done on the property.
+You may also need to have an environmental study done on the land.

-Another thing lenders will consider is your debt-service coverage ratio (DSCR).
+Another thing lenders will consider is your debt service coverage ratio (DSCR).
 Your DSCR compares your annual net operating income (NOI) to your annual debts.
 This helps lenders gauge how much cash flow you are generating.
 Generally, lenders are more inclined to approve loans for businesses with a DSCR of 1.25 or higher.